 Xcel Energy Inc. (Xcel Energy) was created in June 1999 by the merger of Northern States Power Company (NSP) and New Century Energy.
 As a result of this merger, the structure of NSP did not change.
 Xcel Energy is a holding company with subsidiaries engaged primarily in the utility business.
 Xcel Energy was incorporated under the laws of Minnesota, with executive offices in Minneapolis, Minnesota.
 Pursuant to Wis.
 Stat. § 196.795(8)(a), holding companies which are organized or created before November 28, 1985, and which were not organized or created by or at the discretion of a utility are exempt from the statute.
-Since Xcel Energy was incorporated under the laws of Minnesota prior to that date, it is exempt from Wis.
+Since Xcel Energy's predecessor NSP was incorporated under the laws of Minnesota prior to that date, it is exempt from Wis.
 Stat. § 196.795(8)(a).
-In 2016, 99 percent of Xcel Energy's revenue came from its regulated operations.
+In 2018, 99 percent of Xcel Energy's revenue came from its regulated operations.

-In 2016, Xcel Energy's continuing operations included the activity of four wholly-owned utility subsidiaries that serve electric and natural gas customers in eight midwestern and western states.
+In 2018, Xcel Energy's continuing operations included the activity of four wholly owned utility subsidiaries that serve electric and natural gas customers in eight midwestern and western states.
 These utility subsidiaries are Northern States Power Company-Minnesota (NSPM), Northern States Power Company-Wisconsin (NSPW), Public Service Company Colorado (PSCo), and Southwestern Public Service (SPS).
-NSPW is a public utility organized under the laws of the state of Wisconsin, and is authorized to do business in the states of Michigan and Wisconsin.